Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

+The NIHR School for Primary Care Research (SPCR) is welcoming applications from medical students for the George Lewith prize.
 The NIHR School for Primary Care Research awards an annual undergraduate medical student prize in memory of Professor George Lewith.

 The award is open to medical undergraduates at any UK medical school.